MathieuRietman/AzureCloudAdoption/wiki/EnterpriseScaleLandingZone/7-security copy.md

 ::: query-table 30631937-2cfb-4e31-8f4c-ba3db6d8512b
 :::

 <font color="red">Remove this and the above line by first go into edit mode and replace it with insert ADO query and select **Security-tags** of the imported queries.</font>

 ## Introduction

 Security will be largely implemented through policy-driven management.
-The proposed  \<\<customer name>\>'s policies ensure that new subscriptions and resources immediately comply with the compliant state.
+The proposed ssc 's policies ensure that new subscriptions and resources immediately comply with the compliant state.
 By using "deployIfNotExists", "deny", "append", and "modify" the Azure resources are made compliant with regard to the Azure platform (Logging, Public Endpoints, Agent install etc).

-- With "deployIfNotExist" policies,   \<\<customer name\>\> IaaS and PaaS resources, as well as new subscriptions, resources become compliant when created regardless of how they were created.
+- With "deployIfNotExist" policies,  ssc IaaS and PaaS resources, as well as new subscriptions, resources become compliant when created regardless of how they were created.

-- With the "deny" policies,   \<\<customer name\>\> ensures that there is no misconfiguration.
+- With the "deny" policies,  ssc ensures that there is no misconfiguration.
 This will cause the deployment to fail and thus prevent non-compliant resource configurations from occurring

 - With "append" policies, necessary tags are added to resources without user interaction, eg for appropriate cost center tags.

-- With the "modify" policies,   \<\<customer name\>\> changes can be made to resource tags
+- With the "modify" policies,  ssc changes can be made to resource tags

 Advice is to start with "audit" and "auditIfNotExists" policies to understand current status and compliance, and deploy if not exist for agents and monitoring configurations.